Spartronics4915/Dashboard/README.md

   1. make sure you have python installed (tested with both 3.6 and 2.7)
   2. make sure the correct python modules are installed (pynetworktables, pynetworktable2js)
   3. start dashboard server:  python DashboardServer.py
-  4. point your favorite web browser to http://localhost:5080, Chrome is recommended.
+  4. point your favorite web browser to http://localhost:5080, Firefox is recommended over Chrome.

 Drop **a shortcut to** `start.bat` in the startup folder: `Win+R`, enter `shell:startup`.